 Each survey contains an introduction, the survey itself, and your scored results.
 Further, most assessments allow you to compare your results with results from other research samples and provide you with information about the survey's validity as well as links to more information.

-You can find links to more surveys by clicking on these topics in the main menu: Organizational Politics, Public Politics, or Classroom Politics.
-Links to the surveys will display as secondary links.
+You can find links to more surveys by clicking on the "Assessments" link for these topics in the top menu: Organizational Politics, Public Politics, or Classroom Politics.
+On the Assessments page, links to the surveys will display as the title of the survey or assessment.

 In addition to Articles and Assessments, you will find other resources on the site: